Backreaction equations for 1+1 dimensional BEC sonic black holes

-Note that $\langle \hat \theta^2\rangle$ is infrared divergent in one dimension, but this divergence is killed by acting on it with the spatial derivative in eq. (\ref{ventiduea}) \cite{afb2015}.
-This is analogous to what happens in 2D gravity, where the two-point function is infrared divergent, but in the field equation enters $\langle \hat T_{\mu\nu}\rangle$ which is obtained by differentiating the two-point function and hence it is infrared regular.
+Note that $\langle \hat \theta^2\rangle$ is infrared divergent in one dimension, but this divergence is killed by acting on it with the spatial derivative in Eq. (\ref{ventiduea}) \cite{afb2015}.
+This is analogous to the situation in two-dimensional gravity, where the two-point function is infrared divergent, but contributes to the field equation only through its appearance in $\langle \hat T_{\mu\nu}\rangle$, which involves derivatives and is therefore infrared regular.
 So our one dimensional backreaction equations (\ref{ventiduea}, \ref{ventidueb}) are both ultraviolet and infrared finite.

 We note that for $v_{\sss GP}=0$ our backreaction equations reduce to those obtained by Mora and Castin \cite{mc2003} with a more rigorous approach by discretizing space.
 To solve the backreaction equations one needs to determine the quantum source terms in the whole physical space.
 As shown in \cite{mathieu-nicolas} this can be accurately done only by taking into account also the zero modes solutions of the Bogoliubov-de Gennes equation and this is particularly critical near the horizon of a sonic BH.
 The discussion of this delicate point is postponed to a future work.